Command

 Command Line

-Executables: to run an executable, browse to it, or enter it manually.
-Example:
+Executables: to run an executable, use the full path to

 c:\winnt\notepad.exe